CharlotteGore/Planet/README.md

 /lib - supporting files for the server-side javascript, CommonJS modules etc.
 /build - contains tools used for compiling the project - Rhino, JSlint, Google Closure Compiler and the Compass project /src - contains source files for the client-side & server-side JS, and the Sass stylesheet files.
+/spec - for your unit tests.
+Don't forget to add tests.
+Use whatever Unit Test framework you like.